tildearrow/furnace/papers/doc/7-systems/mmc5.md

 # effects

 - `12xx`: set duty cycle or noise mode of channel.
-  - may be 0-3 for the pulse channels and 0-1 for the noise channel.
+  - may be 0-3 for the pulse channels